-For newcomers to VR, there are two headsets that you’re most likely to have heard about — Oculus Quest 2 and PSVR.
+For newcomers to VR, there are two headsets that you’re most likely to have heard about — Meta Quest 2 and PSVR.

 There’s no doubt that Quest 2 and PSVR are the most mainstream and recognizable headsets for those with just a passing interest or limited knowledge of VR.
 However, it can be hard to figure out which would be best for you and what the differences are between the two.

 Here’s our breakdown of how these headsets differ and why you would pick one over the other.

 PSVR vs Quest 2: Which headset is best?

 Meta Quest 2: Overview